-You can present using live subtitles with MS Translator; caption your videos & PP slides with MS Stream and adapt stereo to mono sound.
+You can present using live subtitles with MS Translator; caption your videos & PowerPoint slides with MS Stream and adapt stereo to mono sound.

 Focus Assist blocks distracting alerts and notifications.
 Tell Me lets you access commands in several Office 365 applications without using the ribbon.
 Reading View in MS Edge browser presents web pages in a simple uncluttered layout.

 Immersive Reader helps you to improve your reading ability.
 Editor browser extension in MS Edge or Chrome corrects your grammar.
 Text suggestions in Word can also help with grammar.

 Dictate converts your speech to text in Office 365 applications.
 You can set up keyboard shortcuts so you don't have to use a mouse and you can click with your eyes if you purchase an eye control tracker such as Tobii Eye Tracker.

 Hover Text expands the text you're trying to read.
 VoiceOver can help you with Apple's built-in gestures, browse webpages and can tell Braille hardware what's displayed on your screen.
 Dark Mode can make it easier to read the screen.

 You can purchase closed captions for various forms of media and customise the caption fonts.
 You can also listen in mono instead of stereo.